filecoin-project/community/SECURITY.md

 Having a vibrant community of security researchers auditing Filecoin and its dependencies is at the core of building a robust platform, mitigating risks and building trust in the Filecoin ecosystem.
 We invite security researchers acting in good faith to help us maintain a high standard of security.

 This includes encouraging responsible vulnerability research and disclosure.
-This document sets out our definition of good faith in the context of finding and reporting vulnerabilities, our security procedure and bug bounty program.
+This document sets out our definition of good faith in the context of finding and reporting vulnerabilities, our security procedure, and the bug bounty program.

 ## Vulnerability Reporting

 Almost anything you find that is a bug in the codebase should be filed as an issue on Github.
 The exception is if you find a security vulnerability.
 If you discover a security issue, please bring it to our attention right away.
 We’ve created two main channels for reporting:

-- 1. Sending an email to  [security@filecoin.org](mailto:security@filecoin.org).
+1. Sending an email to [security@filecoin.org](mailto:security@filecoin.org).
 Use our [PGP key](https://github.com/filecoin-project/community/blob/master/public.key) to encrypt sensitive information.
-- 2. Request to join the **filecoin-sec** team on [Keybase](http://keybase.io), where we can set up a private channel to discuss.
+1. Request to join the **filecoin-sec** team on [Keybase](http://keybase.io), where we can set up a private channel to discuss.

-Please **DO NOT** file a public issue or discuss the vulnerability in public places like Slack, Twitter, etc.
+Please **DO NOT** file a public issue or discuss the vulnerability in public places like Slack, Twitter, etc. See our Disclosure Policy below to learn more about sharing details about vulnerabilities that have been found.

 ## Security Audits and Updates